Dr. Tobias R. Rebholz

 How do people make judgments and decisions when the information they rely on is noisy and incomplete—and how is this changing in the age of AI?

-On this website, you can find an overview of his main research topics and interests, publications, and full academic CV.
+On this website, you can find an overview of my main research topics and interests, publications, and full academic CV.
 If you have any questions or would like to connect, feel free to reach out at tr.rebholz@gmail.com.